sherafyk/payload-deployer/README.md

 - `VPS_HOST` – the hostname or IP address of your server
 - `VPS_USER` – the SSH user used during deployment
 - `VPS_SSH_KEY` – private key for authenticating to the server
-- `SITE_NAME` – directory name of the site on the VPS
+- `SITE_NAME` – directory name of the site on the VPS.
+This value is used to construct the deployment path on your server (e.g.
+  `/srv/<SITE_NAME>`).
+If omitted, the deploy step will fail with a path like `/srv//scripts/deploy-update.sh`.

 Create a personal access token by visiting **Settings → Developer settings → Personal access tokens** on GitHub and selecting the `write:packages` scope.
 Then add all of the above values as **Repository secrets** under **Settings → Secrets and variables → Actions**.